 Prior to using the SHOUT ns, first purchase airtime from NAL Research or from any Iridiumcertified airtime reseller.
 An airtime reseller must register the SHOUT ns IMEI number to "point" to a Network Operation Center (NOC) server.
-This section explains how to quickly set up the SHOUT ns as a tracking device.
+This section explains how to set up quickly the SHOUT ns as a tracking device.